-Staff recommends that your Board adopt the proposed ordinance changing the designation of Park Rangers from Peace Officers to Public Officers.
+Staff recommends that the Board adopt a Resolution introducing, reading the title, and waiving further reading of a proposed ordinance changing the designation of Park Rangers from Peace Officers to Public Officers.
 Currently, Park Rangers are designated as Peace Officers pursuant to California Penal Code sections 830 and 830.31.
-To align with Regional Parks vision and under the authority of California Penal Code Section 836.5, the Director of Regional Parks seeks to change the Park Ranger designation from Peace Officer to Public Officer with the continued authority to arrest and issue citations for misdemeanors committed within a County of Sonoma regional park and within the Public Officers presence, but with the current intent that Department policy will limit arrest powers.
-The proposed ordinance would be effective 30 days from the date of adoption.
+To align with Regional Parks' vision and under the authority of California Penal Code Section 836.5, the Director of Regional Parks seeks to change the Park Ranger designation from Peace Officer to Public Officer with the continued authority to arrest and issue citations for misdemeanors committed within a County of Sonoma owned or managed regional park and within the Public Officers presence, but with the current intent that Department policy will limit the arrest powers.
+After introduction, the proposed ordinance would be scheduled for consideration of adoption on June 4, 2024, with an effective date of 30 days from the date of adoption.